 Step 2: Calculate Fixed Assets

 See everything around you.
-Make the list of assets whose benefits are you taking more than one year.
-Check its price from cash memo or past bills.
+Make a list of assets whose benefits are you taking more than one year.
+Check its price from cash memos or past bills.
 Try to calculate the time of its use.
 If you have used it for 3 years.
 Its value will surely decrease due to depreciation.
 Charge 10% to 20% per year on every fixed asset up to the used period with any method of depreciation.
-Now, you will get the current cost of the fixed asset.
+Now, the system will provide you with the current cost of the fixed asset.
 Show it on the asset side of the balance sheet.

 If you invested your money in shares, bonds, and other financial instruments.
 Write its purchase price.
 If it has decreased, then you can also show the current market price of financial instruments.